Kashmir conflict: 2008–present

 In the deadliest incident since 2016, Jaish-e-Mohammed (JEM) carried and claimed responsibility for a suicide bomb attack on a military convoy in Pulwama that killed over 40 Indian soldiers on 14 February 2019.
 In retaliation 12 Indian fighter jets dropped bombs on a "terrorist camp" in Pakistan-controlled territory of Kashmir, allegedly killing around 350 members in terrorist camps.
 As India trespassed Pakistan's air space, the incidents escalated the tension between India and Pakistan starting the 2019 India–Pakistan border standoff and skirmishes.
 On 22 March 2019, a peace offer was fixed, ending the hostilities, and with both countries agreeing to fight terrorism.

 In August 2019, India revoked the special status of Jammu and Kashmir through Parliament, abolishing Article 370 and rendering the state Constitution infructuous.
 Further both houses of the Indian parliament passed a bill to reorganise the state into two union territories.
 This was followed by a strict preventive pre-emptive state lockdown, which lasted until 5 February 2021 (A preventative lockdown was put in place after the death of Syed Ali Shah Geelani for 2 to 5 days).
 LOC border clashes between November 2020 and February 2021 resulted in 24 deaths of both military personnel and civilians.

 In April 2025, three suspected militants and an Indian army officer were killed in separate encounters in the Indian-controlled region.
 On 9 April, the Indian army engaged militants in Kishtwar district, resulting in the death of one militant, with two more killed in subsequent firefights.
 On 11 April, in the Akhnoor area, Indian soldiers intercepted militants attempting to infiltrate from Pakistan, leading to the death of an army officer.
+On 22 April, Islamist militants attacked a tourist spot in Pahalgam, causing the Indian government to attack alleged terrorist camps in Pakistan, as part of a four-day intense conflict the following May that ended in ceasefire.